A Favorite View is designed to be used in both the Enscape Virtual Reality Presentation Mode and the Enscape Standalone file.

 Favorite Views will help you and your clients navigate quickly and easily to pre-selected viewpoints within your projects.

 The implementation of this functionality in Enscape allows it to work the same way in Revit, Rhino, and Sketchup.

 To create a Favorite View you need to mark a view from the list of views displayed in the Manage Views drop-down.
 These views can be either the actual 3D Views / Scenes / Named Views from the respective CAD, which can be created in the CAD itself using its own native view creation methods, or by setting up your view in the Enscape window and then by clicking on the Enscape Create View button.

 When you want to create a view using the Enscape ‘Create View‘ function, you will need to have the Enscape window open.
 If you do not have the Enscape window open when attempting to create a view, Enscape will throw up a warning message dialogue box to inform you that you need to have the Enscape window open.

-Click here for a full overview of how the Create and Select a View function works in Enscape.
+Click here for a full overview of how to Create and Select a View in Enscape.

 Enscape warning that Enscape needs to be opened